|

 please visit my YouTube channel with many videos. |

-The scarified seeds are then deposited
+The scarified seeds

-on the climate).
+of germination depending on the climate).

 Dispersers in the times of the dinosaurs could have been the dinosaurs (probably carrion feeding scavengers), mammals and possibly birds.
 In the Paleogene two families of primitive Carnivora, the Viverravidae and the Miacidae are potential Ginkgo dispersers.
 They were relatively small, from the size of a weasel to that of a small cat. |

-Nowadays different mammals feed on and probably
+Nowadays different mammals feed

-Also carnivores like the masked palm civet
+Also carnivores like the masked

-Other dispersers are possibly birds, for instance
+Other dispersers are possibly

-crows, and mice.
+birds, for instance crows, and mice.

-This dispersal allows the distribution of
+This dispersal allows the distribution

-the species and transport to some place where there may be less competition
+of the species and transport to some place where there may be less competition

 for light or other resources.
-A cache of seeds was found in a tree crotch

 In